grpc/proposal/A14-channelz.md

 channel.
 In the current hierarchy, there is only room for servers to record stream level info as opposed to call level.

-While not being able to store call level information is unfortunate, it isn’t so bad.
+While not being able to store call level information is unfortunate, it isn't so bad.
 For example, each socket that a server has encompasses all information that a channel does.
 Each stream corresponds to a call.